mopidy/mopidy/docs/installation/index.rst

 Arch Linux: Install from AUR
 ============================

-If you are running Arch Linux, you can install a development snapshot of Mopidy using the `mopidy-git <https://aur.archlinux.org/packages/mopidy-git/>`_ package found in AUR.
+If you are running Arch Linux, you can install the latest release of Mopidy using the `mopidy-git <https://aur.archlinux.org/packages/mopidy-git/>`_ package found in AUR.
+The package installs from the ``master`` branch of the Mopidy Git repo, which always corresponds to the latest release.

 #.
 To install Mopidy with GStreamer, libspotify and pyspotify, you can use
    ``packer``, ``yaourt``, or do it by hand like this::